SAGAAIDEV/mcp-suite/docs/mcp-suite/docs/vision_statement.md

 ## Overview

-MCP Suite is a comprehensive collection of Model Context Protocol (MCP) servers designed to empower AI agents with seamless access to a wide range of external services and APIs.
+MCP Suite is a comprehensive system tray application that manages a collection of Model Context Protocol (MCP) servers, designed to empower AI agents with seamless access to a wide range of external services and APIs.
 By providing a standardized interface for LLMs to interact with various tools and platforms, MCP Suite bridges the gap between AI capabilities and real-world applications.

 ## Core Vision